Two-dimensional Carreau law for a quasi-newtonian fluid flow through a thin domain with a slightly rough boundary: Introduction

+where the permeability function $\mathcal{U}:\mathbb{R}^2\to \mathbb{R}^2$ has different expressions depending on the {\it Reynolds roughness regime} $0<\ell<1$ (see Section \ref{sec:Reynolds}) or the {\it Stokes roughness regime} $\ell=1$ (see Section \ref{sec:Stokes}).
+The novelty lies in the simultaneous treatment of the nonlinear viscosity dependence given by the Carreau model, which adds complexity due to the nonlinear relation between the shear rate and the viscosity; the presence of a slightly rough boundary with small-scale oscillations, whose interplay with the thin-film geometry introduces additional multi-scale challenges in the asymptotic analysis; the rigorous mathematical justification of the homogenization limit as the thickness parameter tends to zero, while capturing effective contributions from the oscillating boundary, and the incorporation of monotonicity arguments and sharp a priori estimates to establish compactness and convergence of the nonlinear terms.

+The transition from classical Newtonian to quasi-Newtonian fluids governed by the Carreau law introduces several substantial technical differences.
+Primarily, the viscosity’s nonlinear dependence on the shear rate replaces the constant viscosity, converting the Stokes system into a nonlinear PDE with a monotone but nonlinear operator.
+Establishing existence, uniqueness, and compactness for the solutions requires monotonicity arguments and sharp a priori estimates rather than the classical linear elliptic theory.
+Moreover, the effective two-dimensional Reynolds equation derived in the thin-film asymptotic limit becomes nonlinear and involves integral expressions accounting for the non-Newtonian rheology and the interaction with the rough boundary.
+The Carreau law’s introduction of zero and infinite shear rate viscosity plateaus regularizes the model but complicates functional dependence.
+Thus, the nonlinear coupling necessitates more advanced homogenization and unfolding techniques beyond classical approaches utilized in Newtonian flow analyses.

-The mathematical analysis is based on deriving the sharp {\it a priori} estimates and proving the compactness results of the rescaled functions together with monotonicity arguments and reduction of dimension techniques.
-As a result, and thanks to he application of an adaptation of the unfolding method, the resulting limit model incorporates contributions of the oscillating boundary and thus, it could prove useful in the applications involving this lubrication regime.
+The mathematical analysis is based on deriving the sharp {\it a priori} estimates using a decomposition of the pressure in two pressures, one more regular and depending only on the horizontal variables, and other pressure less regular.
+Thanks to the application of an adaptation of the partial unfolding method (only applied to the horizontal variables), and proving the compactness results of the rescaled (in the vertical variable) functions together with monotonicity arguments, we pass to the limit by obtaining reduction of dimension.

+By overcoming these difficulties, the derived nonlinear Reynolds equation captures the essential influence of the roughness on the hydrodynamic behavior of quasi-Newtonian fluids in lubrication regimes.
+This contributes both theoretically and practically, providing a model that can be used in applications involving complex fluids lubricated over rough surfaces, where both nonlinearity of viscosity and surface microstructure play key roles.
+As stated previously, we have developed the cases of {\it Reynolds }and {\it Stokes roughness regime}.
+Moreover, we also give some comments concerning the corresponding result for the {\it high-frequency roughness regime} in Section \ref{sec:high}.